John McCallister MLA, deputy leader of NI21, speaking at the inaugural conference held in the Europa Hotel.[/caption]

 “However, perpetual five party Government – with no party fearful of being removed by the will of the people, with no party in fear of being held to account by an official opposition… this has allowed the tribalism of our political parties to flourish without check.
 It has allowed parties to practice bad government and call it an achievement.”

 John McCallister cited Benjamin Disraeli, the eminent Victorian Prime Minister, who said ‘no Government can be long secure without a formidable opposition‘.
 He added: “Disraeli was wrong.
-The Northern Ireland Executive is proof of that” and referrd to “public bickering, the botched decisions, the long-delayed policy announcements, the absence of collective responsibility,
+The Northern Ireland Executive is proof of that” and referrd to “public bickering, the botched decisions, the long-delayed policy announcements, the absence of collective responsibility, the solo-runs by Ministers, the complete absence of leadership from the Executive during the past year in Northern Ireland, the fact that only 9% of people think it is doing a good job… despite all this, the Executive continues secure.”

 He then proceeds to explain that half of the viters and probably would be voters are becoming disinterested in te hpolitical process.
 “Is it then really any wonder that pessimism and cynicism reign in how so many feel about politics?
 If Northern Ireland is to progress, if our citizens are to have their trust in politics restored, the structures of Stormont have to change.